santubenia/santubenia/README.md

 - 👋 Hi, I’m @santubenia
-- 👀 I’m interested in creating in creative way
+- 👀 I’m interested in creating in a creative way.
-- 🌱 I’m currently learning web technologies and application of programming language
+- 🌱 I’m currently learning web technologies and application of programming language among with general communication skills.
-- 💞️ I’m looking to collaborate on creating initial business ideas
+- 💞️ I’m looking to collaborate on creating initial business ideas.
 - 📫 You can send me mail 💌 at santubenia@yahoo.com
+- 🌐 santubenia.godaddysites.com